istio/istio.io/content/en/docs/tasks/traffic-management/ingress/secure-ingress-sds/index.md

     {{< /text >}}

-1. Instead of creating a single secret `httpbin-credential` that holds all the credentials, you can also create two separate secret, with `httpbin-credential` that holds server key and server certificate, and `httpbin-credential-cacert` that holds the client CA certificate.
-The second secret should contain `-cacert` suffix.
+1. Instead of creating a single secret `httpbin-credential` that holds all the credentials, you can also create two separate secrets, `httpbin-credential` and `httpbin-credential-cacert`.
+   `httpbin-credential` holds server key and server certificate. `httpbin-credential-cacert` holds the client CA certificate, and it should contain `-cacert` suffix.

     {{< text bash >}}
     $ kubectl -n istio-system delete secret httpbin-credential